rajaraodv/rabbitpubsub/README.md

-In the previous blog [Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis](http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/), we used Redis as Session Store and also as a pub-sub service for chat messages.
-But in many enterprise grade real-time apps, you may want to use RabbitMQ instead of Redis to do pub-sub.
-This is especially true for financial or Bank apps like Stock Quote apps where it is critical to *protect* and deliver each-and-every message AND do it as quickly as possible.
+In the previous blog <a href='http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/' target='_blank'>Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis</a>, we used Redis as a `session store` and also as a `pub-sub` service for chat messages.
+But in many enterprise grade real-time apps, you may want to use RabbitMQ instead of Redis to do pub-sub because of the reliability and features that comes out-of-the-box in RabbitMQ.
+This is especially true for financial or Bank apps like Stock Quote apps where it is critical to `protect and deliver each-and-every message` AND do it as `quickly as possible`.

-So, in this blog, we will start from [Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis](http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/) and simply replace Redis with RabbitMQ pubsub.
+So, in this blog, we will start from <a href='http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/' target='_blank'>Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis</a> and simply replace Redis with RabbitMQ pubsub.

-The app architecture (before):
+#### The app architecture (before):

 <p align='center'>
   <img src="https://github.com/rajaraodv/redispubsub/raw/master/pics/redisAsSSAndPS.png" height="400px" width="600px" />